joelvaneenwyk/huginn-wiki/Deploying-on-aws-or-virtualbox-using-vagrant-and-chef-solo.md

+_This documentation is not yet complete.
+The Vagrant and Chef setup for Huginn has not been merged into master yet._

 Make sure you have [Vagrant](http://www.vagrantup.com/) installed.
 Install [VirtualBox](https://www.virtualbox.org/) if you'd like to use it for testing, and/or setup an EC2 account for deployment.

 Move to your Huginn directory in the Terminal.